ans-group/cli/README.md

 ### List

-Results can be output as CSV using the `list` format:
+Results can be output as a list using the `list` format:

 ```
 > ukfast safedns zone record show example.co.uk 3337874 --format list